- 1) Kegel Exercises

 4) Avoid bladder irritants

-Certain foods are known for their ability to irritate the bladder.
+Certain foods are known for their ability to irritate the bladder and cause bladder problems.
 Tea, chocolate, coffee, and energy drinks are at the top of the list of bladder irritants.

 It’s the caffeine in these drinks that increases the excitability of the bladder wall’s muscles.

 Carbonated beverages are no better.
-In one study, carbonated beverage intake was associated with a higher risk of developing overactive bladder and stress incontinence, according to one popular medical site online.
+In one study, carbonated beverage intake links with a higher risk of developing bladder problems such as overactive bladder and stress incontinence.

 Alcoholic drinks also take a hit on your kidneys as alcohol has a diuretic effect on the kidneys.
 You’ll notice that your symptoms increase greatly when you drink a drink or two.

 5) Foods you are sensitive to equal irritants